 Fanaka breathed deeply.
 He held the precious Earth air in his lungs.
 Just the right mix of gasses!
 “I know of the Barns,” he said.
 “Thank this machine for its help.
 I’m sure it has far to go as it carries its warning.”

-In some indescribeable way, the flying machine seemed pleased.
+In some indescribable way, the flying machine seemed pleased.
 Nalda took a step backwards, and Fanaka followed her lead, guiding Donna to withdraw, too.
 The ornithopter began flapping its metal wings.
-Fanaka looked down, his engineer’s eye unwilling to look upon such a waste of power as a winged heavier than air craft.
+Fanaka looked down, his engineer’s eye unwilling to look upon such a waste of power as a flap-winged heavier than air craft.
 A great wind roiled around him as the machine took to the sky.